swiftlang/swift-evolution/proposals/0410-atomics.md

 ```

 Considering these factors, we can safely say that `extension Atomic: Sendable where Value: Sendable {}`.
 All of the places where one can store a value an `Atomic`, is either as a global, as a class ivar, or as a local.
 For globals and class ivars, everyone agrees that they exist at a single location and will never try to perform atomic operations by moving the value to some local.
 As explained above, we can safely reason about local atomic values in async contexts and all of the places where we care about preserving atomicity will do the right thing for us, either by just using the thread's stack frame for allocation or by promoting it to some async coroutine's stack frame on the heap.

+In addition to `Atomic` being `Sendable where Value: Sendable`, we can also make the same conformance for `AtomicLazyReference: Sendable where Instance: Sendable`.

 ## Detailed Design